miidxs/testmachine/README.md

 * Point browser (Firefox or Chrome) on the host machine to the "\_\_DEVICE\_IP\_\_:59247".
 You should see an XML representation of the iPhone GUI.

-## Using the tweak
+## Port numbers

 * For every app, a HTTP server is started that executes the test commands.

-* The server for the "SpringBoard" app is always running.
-It listens on port 50000.
+* For the "SpringBoard" app the port number is 50000.
+The server is always running.

+* For the other apps, the port number is generated.
+It's guaranteed to be the same for every run of the app.
+The server is started when the app becomes active and stopped when it becomes inactive.